codurance/site/src/_posts/2020-04-25-functional-programming-in-elixir.md

     - functional programming
     - elixir
     - kata
-abstract: A worked example of solving a problem in Elixir, illustrating the clarity of a functional language.
+abstract: An iterated example of solving a problem in Elixir, illustrating the clarity of a functional language.
 alias: [/2020/04/25/functional-programming-in-elixir]
 ---

 ## Solving a simple problem in Elixir

-In this article I am going to solve the Word Count problem from [Exercism](https://exercism.io) in Elixir.
-I'll start will a form that would be familiar to an object-oriented programmer then adjust it to show how clear code can be.
+In this article, I am going to solve the Word Count problem from [Exercism](https://exercism.io) in Elixir.
+I'll start with a form that would be familiar to an object-oriented programmer, then adjust it to show how clear code can be.
 I am going to talk through the language features that are used in some detail.

 Elixir is a functional language.
 Functions are first class citizens.
 Data is immutable.